the-teachingRSE-project/competencies/competencies.md

 Next, we will work on how to institutionalise education.
 Here we will detail how we organise our institutions and what qualifications our teachers need to have in order to effectively communicate our values.
-We will put forward ideas on how to build up bachelors and master's programmes, of which a glimpse can already be found in this paper's appendix.
+We will put forward ideas on how to build up bachelor's and master's programmes, of which a glimpse can already be found in this paper's appendix.
 We will show how we intend to provide the necessary continuous education for RSEs after graduation.
 This publication is again intentionally free of regional specifics, to also serve